 The Itch Is Real

 It really is best described as that itch you just can’t scratch.
 I have experienced itching before with my MS, especially during the summer when I get overheated, but it has never been this bad and distracting.
 I’ve noticed it’s most prominent at night and it has been making it very difficult to fall asleep.
-Itching or pruritus with MS is normally caused by dysesthesias.
-Dysesthesias are the many sensations our bodies feel more intensely such as pins and needles, burning, stabbing or tearing.
+Itching or pruritus with MS can be caused by dysesthesias.
+Dysesthesias are the many sensations our bodies feel more intensely such as pins and needles, burning, stabbing or tearing.1

 An obnoxious new symptom